Deep Privacy Funnel Model: From a Discriminative to a Generative Approach with an Application to Face Recognition: Acknowledgement

 \subsubsection{Learning Scenarios}

-We consider two types of data available for $\mathbf{X}$: \textbf{(i)} \textit{raw image samples}, and \textbf{(ii)} \textit{feature extractions}, commonly referred to as \textit{embeddings}, from the facial images.
-In the case of raw images, we have the option to employ one of two distinct encoder types: \textbf{(i)} a \textit{custom encoder}, which will be trained from scratch, or \textbf{(ii)} a \textit{backbone encoder} that leverages a pre-trained network and undergoes further refinement via fine-tuning during the training process.
-Alternatively, when working with facial image embeddings, we utilize a custom multi-layer perceptron (MLP) encoder, which is also intended to be trained from scratch.
-Based on the utility and uncertainty decoder objectives, we identify two types of decoder tasks: \textbf{(i)} \textit{reconstruction}, and \textbf{(ii)} \textit{classification} tasks.
-Taking these setups into account, we investigate three learning scenarios as follows:
+We consider two forms of input data for $\mathbf{X}$: \textbf{(i)} \textbf{raw images}, and \textbf{(ii)} \textbf{feature representations}, commonly referred to as \textit{embeddings}, extracted from facial images.
+When raw images are used, we consider two encoder types: \textbf{(i)} a \textbf{custom encoder} trained from scratch, and \textbf{(ii)} a \textbf{backbone encoder} based on a pre-trained network that is further fine-tuned during training.
+When embeddings are used as input, we employ a custom MLP encoder trained from scratch.
+Based on the objectives of the utility and uncertainty decoders, we consider two decoder tasks: \textbf{(i)} \textbf{reconstruction}, and \textbf{(ii)} \textbf{classification}.
+Combining these design choices, we study \textit{three learning scenarios}:

-\textit{End-to-End Raw Data Scratch Learning:} In this approach, our objective is to train a custom encoder model (alongside other networks) from scratch, using raw data samples as input.
-The model learns data representations directly from the raw input without relying on prior knowledge from a pre-trained model.
-This method is suitable when the dataset is sufficiently large and diverse to support training a deep neural network from scratch and when the aim is to learn data representations directly from the raw input.
+\textit{End-to-End Raw Data Scratch Learning:} In this setting, we train a custom encoder model, together with the other networks, from scratch using raw data samples as input.
+The model learns representations directly from the input data without relying on a pre-trained model.
+This setting is appropriate when the dataset is sufficiently large and diverse to support end-to-end training from scratch.

-\textit{Raw Data Transfer Learning with Fine-Tuning:} In this approach, a pre-trained (base) model is employed to enhance the performance of a model on a potentially smaller or more specialized dataset.
-The pre-trained model serves as the backbone, with a mid-layer selected as the latent representation.
-This method is suitable when the dataset is small and specialized, and fine-tuning the pre-trained model can offer significant improvement over training a model from scratch.
+\textit{Raw Data Transfer Learning with Fine-Tuning:} In this setting, we use a pre-trained model as the backbone and fine-tune it on the target dataset.
+A selected intermediate layer of the backbone is used as the latent representation.
+This setting is appropriate when the target dataset is relatively small or specialized, and fine-tuning a pre-trained model is more effective than training a model from scratch.